 Investigators Rule Out Explosion In Russian Plane Crash

-Russian authorities say that there was no explosion on board the plane that crashed earlier this week, killing 92, though some prominent officials have yet to rule out terrorism.
+Russian authorities say that there was no explosion onboard the plane that crashed earlier this week, killing 92, though some prominent officials have yet to rule out terrorism.

 In a press conference Thursday, members of a Russian government commission investigating the crash told reporters it could have been one of several factors, but that data from the crash ruled out an explosion.

-"After deciphering the first flight recorder we have made a conclusion that there was no explosion on board," said Lt Gen. Sergei Bainetov, head of the Air Force's flight safety division.
+"After deciphering the first flight recorder we have made a conclusion that there was no explosion onboard," said Lt.
+Gen. Sergei Bainetov, head of the air force's flight safety division.

-But when asked if terrorism had been ruled out, Bainetov said attacks of the sort don't always "involve an explosion."
+But when asked whether terrorism had been ruled out, Bainetov said attacks of that sort don't always "involve an explosion."

-But other investigators focused more on mechanical causes, as NPR's Lucian Kim tells our newscast unit:
+Other investigators focused more on mechanical causes, as NPR's Lucian Kim tells our Newscast unit:

 "At a press conference in Moscow, Russian Transportation Minister Maxim Sokolov declared the main phase of the search-and-recovery effort complete. ...